 ESA-listed species that inhabit nearshore and coastal habitats where strandings occur (such as Gulf sturgeon, smalltooth sawfish, and sea turtles) may experience temporary displacement related to response activities.
 In 2016, NMFS issued a biological and conference opinion concluding that MMSN activities was likely to adversely affect but would not jeopardize the continued existence of non-targeted species that may be incidentally taken (specifically, green, hawksbill, Kemp's ridley, loggerhead, and leatherback sea turtles, smalltooth sawfish, and Gulf sturgeon; NMFS 2016a).
 Additionally, this project would have minimal adverse impact on designated critical habitat within Florida's nearshore and coastal habitats since project activities would result in temporary adverse impacts to habitat and would not alter the primary constituent elements of each critical habitat (AL TIG 2018).
 Based on these determinations and consistent with the MMSN PEIS and the PDARP/PEIS, this project would have minor to moderate short- and long-term adverse impacts on protected species (DWH Trustees 2016a; NMFS 2009).
-The FL TIG has completed technical assistance with relevant regulatory agencies regarding potential adverse impacts to protected species and habitats.
-See Table 4-24 for this project's environmental compliance status.
+See Table 4-24 for this project's current environmental compliance status.